What Are Infographics?

 Infographics are an effective way to present information visually instead of long reading material.
 It is easier to memorize the concept when it is presented in images.

 Infographics are also a way of marketing so that you can attract more visitors and customers to come to your site and use your brand.

 How to Design Infographics?

-Infographics are the simple representation of information.
+Infographics are a simple representation of information.
 And a UX Designer knows that providing a simple solution to a complex design problem is always a challenging job.

-There are certain best practices and tips that you can follow and design effective infographics.
+There are a few best practices and tips that you can follow and design effective infographics.

 6 Tips to Design Effective Infographics